ecomaine grants raise recycling awareness

-A Portland-based nonprofit that it is a recycling and waste-to-energy operation, ecomaine said that it serves a third of the state’s population in 70 member communities, including Scarborough.
+A Portland-based nonprofit that it is a recycling and waste-to-energy operation, ecomaine said that it serves a third of the state’s population in 70 member communities, including South Portland.

 Any school within ecomaine’s member communities may apply for up to $5,000 of the $25,000 in grant money for the 2020-2021 school year, the announcement said.
 The deadline to apply is Oct.
 30.Those interested can visit www.ecomaine.org/tours-and-educational-outreach/grants/.